Tony118g/captured/README.md

 7. [Tour Post Management](https://github.com/Tony118g/captured/issues/7)
 8. [Tour Post Interaction](https://github.com/Tony118g/captured/issues/8)
 9. [General Site Interaction](https://github.com/Tony118g/captured/issues/9)

+### User Stories
+The project epics were further broken down into user stories.
+These stories were created using MoSCoW (must have, should have, could have, and won't have) prioritization with each story being assigned a label in accordance with its level of priority.

+Story points were also assigned to each story using labels.
+These points were assigned using my best estimation of the time and difficulty of completing each user story based on my experience and ability.

+Each user story has it's own acceptance criteria and tasks associated with it.
+This helped ensure all requirements for each story were known as they were developed and helped keep track of development progress.

+All user stories for this project can be found in the [project kanban board](https://github.com/users/Tony118g/projects/10)

+Below is a summary of the user stories for this version of the project's release listed by epic.

+* Epic - authentication
+    * As a user I can register an account so that I can access all features of the site.
+    * As a user I can login and logout of my account so that I can use the site and keep my account secure.
+    * As a user I can easily find out my logged in/out status so that I can decide what to do next.
+    * As a site owner I want to refresh access tokens so that users do not have to repeatedly login during a single session.

+* Epic - navigation
+    * As a user I can access the navigation bar on all pages so that I can easily navigate through the site.
+    * As a user I can infinitely scroll through site content so that I do not have to refresh the page or navigate to a new page to view more content.

+* Epic - profile management
+    * As a user I can edit my profile details so that I can keep my profile information up to date.
+    * As a user I can change my password so that I can keep my account secure.
+    * As a user I can add an avatar to my profile so that my profile can be more personalized.
+    * As a user I can delete my profile so that I can control whether or not I am a member of the site.

+* Epic - profile interaction
+    * As a user I can view user profiles so that I can find out more information about the relevant user.
+    * As a user I can view statistical information about profiles so that I can easily find out more information about their site presence.
+    * As a user I can view a list of the most popular profiles so that I can see which profiles have the most intriguing content.
+    * As a user I can follow and unfollow other users so that I can control which user's posted photos I see in my feed.
+    * As a user I can see all photos posted by a certain profile in one place so that I can easily view all photos relevant to them.
+    * As a user I can search for specific profiles so that I can easily find a profile I am looking for.
+    * As a user I can view all of a certain user's followers so that I find out who follows them.
+    * As a user I can view all profiles that a certain user follows so that I can find out who they follow.

+* Epic - photo post management
+    * As a user I can post a photo with details so that I can share my photographs on the site.
+    * As a user I can edit a photo that I have posted so that I can ensure the content is correct and up to date.
+    * As a user I can delete a photo that I have posted so that I can remove content that I no longer want to share on the site.

+* Epic - photo post interaction
+    * As a user I can view all photos that have been posted on the site so that I can browse through various, non-specific content.
+    * As a user I can view photos posted by users that I follow so that I can view content specific to my taste and follow their activity.
+    * As a user I can like and unlike other user's posted photos so that I can easily show/remove appreciative feedback.
+    * As a user I can search for specific photos that have been posted so that I can easily find content I am looking for.
+    * As a user I can comment on a posted photo so that I can provide my feedback.
+    * As a user I can edit my own comments so that I can ensure the correct content is being shared.
+    * As a user I can delete my own comment so that I can remove it from the site if I no longer want to share it.
+    * As a user I can view all comments with their details so that I can see details of who has commented and what they have said.

+* Epic - tour post management
+    * As a site admin I can create and post a tour with details so that I can advertise photographic tours on the site.
+    * As a site admin I can edit a tour so that I can ensure the content is correct and up to date.
+    * As a site admin I can delete a tour so that I can remove content that I no longer want to share on the site.

+* Epic - tour post interaction
+    * As a user I can view all tours that have been posted on the site so that I can browse through tours that might interest me.
+    * As a user I can search for specific tours that have been posted so that I can easily find tours that I am looking for.
+    * As a user I can indicate that I am going to attend a tour so that I can let others know that I am attending.
+    * As a user I can view all users that are attending a tour so that I can find out who is going on the tour.

+* Epic - general site interaction
+    * As a site owner I want to restrict certain features to registered users so that it encourages people to register to the site and ensures correct functionality.
+    * As a site owner I want to restrict certain features to the site admin so that I can ensure unauthorized users cannot tamper with features that are not relevant to them.
+    * As a user I can see various feedback messages so that I know the status of the action I am trying to perform.

 ## Deployment and Development
 * The project was developed using [Gitpod](https://www.gitpod.io/#get-started) to create the code and overall file structure.